Oldranda1414/AutoDev/docs/detailed-design.md

 Python also has a good cli interface generator in the [docopt package](https://github.com/jazzband/docopt-ng).

+Python is a simple and easy to use language, often used to create simple working prototypes.

-For these reasons python is the chosen language for this project.
+Since the project has a rather small scope, it's goals are to test and prototype the concept and for the good available libraries python is the chosen language for this project.

-## Modules
+# Modules

 ### Interface